WhitneyXTo/HangmanGame/README.md

     1. utlitily file:

         1.1 instruction.txt
-            This file will be read and presented if the user who is playing the game need instruction
+            -This file will be read and presented if the user who is playing the game need instruction

         1.2 messages.txt
-            This file contains pre-written messages that the source files will import and use.
+            -This file contains pre-written messages that the source files will import and use.
-            This is for the code to be more readable
+            -This is for the code to be more readable

         1.3 ranking.txt
-            Game score will be recorded each round and sorted in order.
-File only contains upto 10 game rounds.
+            -Game score will be recorded each round and sorted in order.
+            -File only contains upto 10 game rounds.

     2. wordbank file:

-        The files below contains list of words with different lenths associate to different game level (easy,medium,hard).
-One word will be selected randomly by the program after user choose a game level.
+        -The files below contains list of words with different lenths associate to different game level (easy,medium,hard).
+        -One word will be selected randomly by the program after user choose a game level.

         2.1 easywords.txt
         2.2 mediumwords.txt